wakkihaya/neurotechjp/README.md

 [NeurotechJP](https://neurotechjp.com) is the website in Japanese/English gathering information of neurotehcnology through interviews for those who are active in the flont lines of this area all over the world.

+[NeurotechJP](https://neurotechjp.com) is running to reveal “The killer use cases of Neurotech”.
+We will publish trends, columns, and interviews with pioneers who are working at the cutting edge of the neurotech field.
 ## Getting Started

 First, run the development server: